DENSE: Data-Free One-Shot Federated Learning: Conclusion

 \section{Conclusion}

-In this paper, we propose an effective two-stage one-shot learning method named FedSyn.
-FedSyn is a practical method that can be used in real-world scenarios due to the following advantages: (1) In FedSyn, no additional information (except the model parameters) is required to transfer between clients and the server; (2) FedSyn does not require any auxiliary dataset for training; (3) FedSyn is the first to consider both model and statistical heterogeneities.
-Extensive experiments across various settings validate the efficacy of our proposed FedSyn.
-Overall, FedSyn is the first practical framework that can conduct data-free one-shot FL, while considers both model and statistical heterogeneities.
+In this paper, we propose an effective one-shot federated learning method called DENSE, which trains the global model by a data generation stage and a model distillation stage.
+Extensive experiments across various settings validate the efficacy of our method.
+Overall, DENSE is by far the most practical framework that can conduct data-free one-shot FL with model heterogeneity.
+A promising future direction is to consider the potential privacy attacks in one-shot FL.